tc38147p/Python-Final/README.md

         - Withdrawing half the bet
         - Blackjack earns 3:2 of bet amount

-    - I Want an A in CS 121
+    - I want an A in CS 121

 ----------Outro------------